kopptr/svf-acolyte-guild/docs/Dominican Rite Masses/Dominican Rite Low Mass.md

 - [ ] [[Rosary Altar]] gate closed.
 - [ ] Prayer sheets at the foot of the [[Rosary Altar]], roughly 1/4 way in from the left side.

 [^candles]: There are four candles on the altar, but two is the proper number to be lit for a Low Mass.
 Since we don't want those four candles to burn unevenly, we alternate using the inner candles and outer candles each Mass.
-Refer to the Mass's event description in the [[Calendar]] to see which should be lit.
+Refer to the Mass's event description in the calendar to see which should be lit, or failing that, light whichever pair appears to be taller.

 ## Order of Mass